megvii-research/PMN/README.md

 # PMN (TPAMI)

 This work is based on our preliminary work "[Learnability Enhancement for Low-light Raw Denoising: Where Paired Real Data Meets Noise Modeling](https://github.com/megvii-research/PMN)" in ACMMM 2022.
-The checkpoints and resources are too large, so we put them on the [Baidu Netdisk](https://pan.baidu.com/s/1YIY_bmrdK5SLfrHBQjWfRA?pwd=vmcl).
+The checkpoints and resources are too large, so we upload them to the [Baidu Netdisk](https://pan.baidu.com/s/1YIY_bmrdK5SLfrHBQjWfRA?pwd=vmcl).

 ## 📋 TODO LIST

 - [x] Checkout the main branch to TPAMI branch.
 - [x] Cleanup & update the code for the public datasets.
 - [x] Cleanup & update the code for our datasets.
-- [ ] Test the the code for evaluation.
+- [x] Test the the code for evaluation.
 - [ ] Test the the code for training.

 ## ✨ Highlights